 Linoleum: A material that is comprised largely of linseed oil, a naturally occurring substance that is extracted from flax seeds.
 This is mixed with other natural and renewable materials, such as cork dust, wood flour, and rosin.

 Vinyl: Vinyl is generally one of the easiest flooring materials for a do-it-yourselfer to install.
-Peel-and-stick vinyl tiles and snap-together planks are the easiest types to install, while sheet vinyl take some careful measurements and cutting.
+Peel-and-stick vinyl tiles and snap-together planks are the easiest types to install, while sheet vinyl takes some careful measurements and cutting.

 Linoleum: Installing linoleum can very similar to installing vinyl, but sheet linoleum can be harder to work with than sheet vinyl.
 Linoleum also comes in tiles and planks that are suitable for DIY installation.